Fig Tree Pocket

 Population growth drivers in Fig Tree Pocket are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Fig Tree Pocket's population was around 4,628 as of November 2025, reflecting an increase of 283 people since the 2021 Census.
-The ABS estimated resident population in June 2024 was 4,609, with an additional 20 validated new addresses recorded since the Census date.
-This resulted in a population density ratio of 1,081 persons per square kilometer.
-Fig Tree Pocket's growth rate of 6.5% since the 2021 census exceeded the SA3 area average of 5.7%.
+Fig Tree Pocket's population was around 4,814 as of February 2026, reflecting an increase of 469 people since the 2021 Census.
+The population in 2021 was 4,345 people.
+This growth is inferred from the estimated resident population of 4,608 in June 2024 and an additional 20 validated new addresses since the Census date.
+The population density ratio was 1,124 persons per square kilometer, relatively in line with averages seen across locations assessed by AreaSearch.
+Fig Tree Pocket's growth rate of 10.8% since the 2021 census exceeded the SA3 area (6.1%) and the SA4 region, marking it as a growth leader.
 Overseas migration contributed approximately 52.1% of overall population gains during recent periods.
-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.

-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, based on 2021 data and released in 2023.
-These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-By 2041, Fig Tree Pocket's population is expected to increase by 487 persons, reflecting a gain of 10.1% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+These state projections do not provide age category splits; hence proportional growth weightings are applied in line with ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+Moving forward, a population increase just below the median of statistical areas across the nation is expected.
+The area is expected to grow by 487 persons to 2041 based on latest annual ERP population numbers, reflecting a gain of 5.8% in total over the 17 years.

 Frequently Asked Questions - Population